Skip to main content

 Person pouring coffee from a thermos on a hiking trail.

-Fitness and Food for the John Muir Trail
+Fitness and food for the JMT

 That’s a key factor to approximate because it also determines how much food, and therefore weight, you will need to carry.
-Remember to pack plenty of food to keep you sustained including both meals and plenty of snacks.
+Remember to pack plenty of food to keep you sustained, including both meals and plenty of snacks.
 Even though it is heavier, packing slightly more than you need is safer than not having enough food.
 Try to find the right balance for yourself while training.
 Fortunately, there are plenty of water sources along the trail, so there’s no need to pack anything other than a filter or treatment solution in that regard.

 As for parking, you can plan to park at either the starting point in Yosemite Valley or at the end at Mount Whitney.
 From either point of the trail, hikers can hop on the shuttle to get back to their car.